julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 ### Plantain (*Plantago major*)

 Major star of this Folk First Aid Kit, plantain leaves are a classic folk remedy for burns.
 Crushed fresh and applied directly, they draw out heat and reduce swelling.
-This was often done on the spot — chewed into a poultice and slapped onto the skin.
+This was often done on the spot: chewed into a poultice and slapped onto the skin.

 If you're foraging or growing your own, this is one to always have on hand.